JJNod88/PP1_html_css/README.md

 Bug: Lighthouse performance for mobile was 85% due to the use of JPEG image files.
 * Fix: I converted files to webp and then compressed them further.
 This increased the performance by 9%.

+Bug: Was getting warnign of an incorrect aria-label one of my footer icon elements.
+* Fix: I posted the warning and my code in slack.
+Daisy_mentor notified me that my aria-label was in my icon element, not the anchor element.
+This fixed the bug, and also improved my accessibility to 100% across my site (lighthouse).

 ### No Unfixed Bugs to report.

 </details>